mozahzah/IECore/README.md

 # IECore

-**IECore** is a open-source library designed for Windows and macOS applications that leverages ImGui as its user interface.
+**IECore** is an open-source library designed for Windows and macOS, leveraging ImGui as its user interface.
+It serves as the core framework for all applications under the Interactive Echoes (IE) brand, offering a plug-and-play setup with pre-configured entry points, making it simple to start developping C++ applications.
-The library includes an abstracted renderer class and robust logging, as well as useful utilities and ImGui extension logic.
-Currently, only Vulkan is implemented as a rendering backend, but support for additional backends will be added in the future.

 > [!IMPORTANT]
 > Find the IECore wiki here: [IECore Wiki](https://github.com/mozahzah/IECore/wiki)

-## Features
+## Feature Highlight
 - **Abstracted Renderer Class**: Provides a unified interface for different rendering backends.
 - **Robust Logging**: Offers detailed logging capabilities for debugging and monitoring.
 - **Utilities**: Provides various helpful tools and functions for application development.
 - **ImGui Extension Logic**: Enhances ImGui with additional functionality and customizations.

-## ImGui Extensions
-The ImGui namespace is extended with several useful functions to enhance the flexibility and ease of use within the ImGui framework.
-These extensions provide enhanced cursor positioning and additional useful widgets.
-### Highlighted features
-- **SmartCursorPositioning**: Sets the cursor position relative to the current window size by providing a scalar between 0 - 1.
-- **CenteredText(const char\* Fmt, ...)**: Renders text centered horizontally within the current window.
-- **FileFinder(const char\* Label, int Depth, std::string& SelectedFile)**: Opens a file finder dialog that allows users to browse directories and select files.
-The file finder widget will automatically reset once the directory depth specified by the Depth parameter is reached.
-The function stores the path of the selected file in the SelectedFile parameter.
+> [!NOTE]
+> Currently, only Vulkan is implemented as a rendering backend, but support for additional backends will be added in the future.

 ## Third-Party Libraries Used
 - [Dear ImGui](https://github.com/ocornut/imgui)